tritonmc/triton-website/docs/concepts/translations.md

 #### Using Kyori's MiniMessage

 :::note[Requirements]
-This feature requires Triton v3.5.1 or newer and PaperMC (or a fork).
+This feature requires Triton v3.5.1 or newer.
-Understanding of the [MiniMessage Format](https://docs.adventure.kyori.net/minimessage.html#format) is also required.
+Understanding of the [MiniMessage Format](https://docs.papermc.io/adventure/minimessage/) is also required.
 :::

 Kyori's MiniMessage library allows to easily add click and hover actions as well as HEX colors codes (along with legacy colors).